skycatminepokie/autocut/README.md

 #### Programming
 You can use and reference all the code in the GitHub repo under MIT.
 ### What's actually going on
-autocut is licensed under MIT, but the JAR file includes several dependencies.
+autocut is licensed under MIT, but the JAR file includes several dependencies:
 - OBS WebSocket Java is under MIT.
 - SQLite JDBC Driver is dual licensed (GPL and Apache) - I used it under Apache.
   - It includes a NOTICE